Probing anomalous Higgs couplings in $H \to Z V$ decays: Abstract

 \section{Abstract}

-We analyze the possibility of probing Higgs couplings in the rare decays $H \to Z V$, $V$ being a vector quarkonium state.
-These rare decays involve both gauge as well as the Yukawa sectors and either of them can be potentially anomalous.
+We analyze the possibility of probing anomalous Higgs couplings in the rare decays $H \to Z V$, $V$ being a vector quarkonium state.
+These rare decays involve both gauge as well as the Yukawa sectors and either of them can potentially be anomalous.
+We show that the branching fractions for $H \to Z V$ decays in Standard Model are small, making it a sensitive probe for anomalous Higgs couplings originating from physics beyond Standard Model.
 Moreover, as both $V$ and $Z$ can decay into pair of charged leptons, they provide experimentally clean channels and future LHC runs should observe such decays.
-We discuss origin of all possible contributions and their relative strengths in $H \to Z V$ process.
-We perform a model independent analysis and show how angular asymmetries can be used for probing Higgs couplings in the rare decays, taking further decays of $V$ and $Z$ to pair of leptons into account.
-The angular asymmetries can play a significant role in probing Higgs couplings to SM particles in both gauge and Yukawa sectors.
+We perform a model independent analysis and show how angular asymmetries can be used to probe these anomalous Higgs couplings, taking further decays of $V$ and $Z$ to pair of charged leptons into account.
+The angular asymmetries can provide significant information about anomalous Higgs couplings in both gauge and Yukawa sectors.